 Time Period for Use of Funding

 Each year's County and Commonwealth funding allocation for the purchase of agricultural conservation easements will be available for use over a period of two years.
-Funds not used during this period can be encumbered before the expiration of the 2- year period..
+Funds not used during this period can be encumbered before the expiration of the 2- year period.

 Special Provisions for Parcels Not Entirely Within an Agricultural Security Area